 In some areas, recruiting local staff for a low-paid service station job is difficult, and the time saved by not having to drive up to the next motorway junction (which also means you have the option of walking or cycling to work) can help kerb staffing difficulties.

 In some areas, enforcement is virtually non-existent, and unauthorised vehicles can be seen using the rear access every couple of minutes.
 Many of these routes have been included on Google Street View and some unscrupulous estate agents have been known to use them to advertise a nearby property having good motorway access.
+There is lots of evidence of these roads being used to divert traffic away from the motorway, and many operators have placed advertising signs along them to attract passing trade.
+Even local councils have a habit of providing direction and restriction signs at their end of a rear access, again suggesting they are just accepting that many people will ignore the rules.

 There are several reasons general traffic is not allowed to use the rear access.

 The first is quite simply that it's an operational requirement.
 Government policy states that people must not be able to join the motorway via a service station, so the operators must ensure that is the case.
-More recently a planning condition will also be imposed on service stations saying the same thing.
+More recently, a planning condition will also be imposed on service stations saying the same thing.
 Even if the unauthorised traffic is only trying to use the facilities, the policy is clear that the service area's priority should be to serve motorway traffic.

 Finally, when people are taking a shortcut - especially when they don't want to get caught - they tend to speed up.
 The high speeds which unauthorised traffic has been seen reaching on these narrow lanes creates additional safety issues, especially if they are heading straight into the service area car park or a residential area.